What are Hyperlinks? Definition, Examples, and More

 Links have several different useful features.
 In practical terms, they act as a convenient way to send users to what they are looking for, such as a blog post with further information, or an e-shop.

 Hyperlinks also serve a fantastic purpose in terms of SEO.
-A link is indeed a gateway from one website to another, but the anchor text in particular is crucial in regards to implementing SEO keywords to indicate what the content is about.
+A link is indeed a gateway from one website to another, but the anchor text in particular is crucial in regards to implementing SEO keywords to indicate

 Search engines like Google include these anchor texts in their calculations when they distribute top rankings.
 Hence, examining the wording of your links and thoughtfully composing them is crucial if you’re looking for high ranking in search results.